tyr7z/ghidra-wasm-plugin/README.md

 this limitation by injecting code to save and restore stack and locals on function entry/exit, but ran into a Ghidra limitation - the decompiler does not inject "uponentry" Pcode into inlined functions.

-- Currently, there is a bug with the decompiler (tracked as NationalSecurityAgency/ghidra#3390) which causes it to produce bogus decompilation under certain circumstances.
-For Wasm code, this seems to be triggered with nested blocks that have non-empty type (i.e. blocks which leave a return value on the stack).
-Compilers seem to prefer void blocks, though, so this limitation does not appear to be severe in practice.

 - Multiple return values are untested and will probably not work.